soarez/rulio/README.md

 ###### Example

 Here is a module that echos private messages.
-Save it as `echo.js`.
+It is already in the `modules` folder.

     module.exports = exports = function(client) {
       client.addListener('pm', function (nick, text) {